EpiData-dk/analysis/help/commands.md

 <a name="survival" id="survival"></a><a name="sur"></a>
 ## survival / sur
 ```
-survival outcomevariable timevariable [!by:=stratifyvariable] [options]
+survival <outcomevariable> <timevariable> [!by:=stratifyvariable] [options]
-survival outcomevariable date1 date2 [!by:=stratifyvariable] [options]
+survival <outcomevariable> <date1> <date2> [!by:=stratifyvariable] [options]
 ```
 Kaplan-Meier plots and lifetables for time-to-failure data with censoring.
 Tabulations of survival at each time when there were deaths (failures), plus confidence intervals.
 A summary table shows the median survival by stratum.
 The KM plot is always provided in a separate window unless !q is specified as an option.

 ### parameters
+- `outcomevariable`

-- `outcome variable` must have discrete values, one of which indicates failure or death
-- `date variable` must be an integer.
-The outcome variable may be numeric or string
+  The outcome usually has values that indicate 'died' and 'lost to followup'.
+It must have discrete values, one of which indicates failure or death.
+The outcome variable may be of type numeric or string.

+- `timevariable`

+  A time, usually in days, which must be an integer

-- `date1` and `date2` must be date variables.
-Elapsed time is calculated as `date2 - date1`
+- `date1` and `date2`

+ both must be date variables.
+Elapsed time, effectively the time variable, is calculated as `date2 - date1`

 ### options
 - `!o`

  Specify the value of outcome indicating death (failure), which may be numeric or text; the default is zero

-- `!by`
+- `!by:=stratifyvariable`

- Stratify by this variable
+ Stratify by this variable, which should have a small number of unique values

 - `!t`